Full Arch Conversion

 - Surgical Advantages to Ensure Primary Initial Stability for Immediate Load Success

 Mentoring IV (M4) is an All-on-X program with live full-arch guided surgery for all attending doctors.
 All 12 participants will perform full-arch surgery on a partially to fully edentulous patient.

 Each patient will leave the institute with either a PMMA or a denture that has been converted chairside during the course.
 This is advanced implant surgery that focuses on surgical and prosthetic considerations that allow clinicians to design and execute a predictable and immediate smile for their patients.

 This course will provide you with an understanding of how to successfully execute a full-arch surgery and deliver an immediate provisional the same day.
-Day one includes lectures by Dr. Engel, our laboratory partner, and our partner in guided surgery.
-Also included in day one is a hands-on workshop with computer design and surgical models.
+Day One includes lectures by Dr. Engel, our laboratory partner, and our partner in guided surgery.
+Also included in Day One is a hands-on workshop with surgical models.

-Days two to four are surgical days.
-There will be four arches scheduled each day with doctors rotating through the surgeries at different stages.
-Doctors not performing surgery, either in the morning or afternoon, are encouraged to assist and/or observe as many surgeries as possible.
+Days Two to Four are surgical days.
+There will be two arches scheduled each day with doctors rotating through the surgeries at different stages.
+Doctors are encouraged to assist and/or observe for all stages of all surgeries to which they are assigned.

-Days two to four are surgical days where participants will be performing a full-arch surgery as well as delivering an immediate provisional restoration.
+During the surgical days, participants will be performing a full-arch surgery as well as delivering an immediate provisional restoration.
 During the ongoing surgeries, our lab technicians will be assisting in the operatories to facilitate immediate, chairside conversions.
-Doctors not performing surgery, either in the morning or afternoon, are encouraged to assist with, and/or observe, as many surgeries as possible.

 This course is only held at our home office location in Charlotte, NC.